Epirasque/FTLshipGibGenerator/README.md

 # How Can I Contact The Author Or Otherwise Get Involved?

 Write to Epirasque in the [FTL: Multiverse public discord server](https://discord.gg/UTuxGNSb), I'm looking forward to your feedback and suggestions.
+My timezone is GMT+1.

-If you have something that should be discussed with more people (e.g. if you have strong feelings about how the gibs' physics should behave) then use the [the-shipyard channel](https://discord.gg/Q9FaGZQw) for now.
+If you have something that should be discussed with more people (e.g. if you have strong feelings about how the gibs' physics should behave) then please use the [the-shipyard channel](https://discord.gg/Q9FaGZQw) for now.